NETWAYS/check_elasticsearch/README.md

 ### Query

-Checks the total hits/results of an Elasticsearch query.<br>
+Checks the total hits/results of an Elasticsearch query.

-The plugin is currently capable to return the total hits of documents based on a provided query string.
+Hint: The plugin is currently capable to return the total hits of documents based on a provided query string.

 ```
 Usage:
   check_elasticsearch query [flags]

 Flags:
-  -q, --query string    Elasticsearch query
+  -q, --query string      The Elasticsearch query
-  -I, --index string    The index which will be used  (default "_all")
+  -I, --index string      Name of the Index which will be used (default "_all")
   -k, --msgkey string     Message of messagekey to display
-  -m, --msglen int      Number of characters to display in latest message (default 80)
+  -m, --msglen int        Number of characters to display in the latest message (default 80)
-  -w, --warning uint    Warning threshold for total hits (default 20)
+  -w, --warning string    Warning threshold for total hits (default "20")
-  -c, --critical uint   Critical threshold for total hits (default 50)
+  -c, --critical string   Critical threshold for total hits (default "50")
   -h, --help              help for query
 ```

+Examples:

-#### Search for total hits without any message
+Search for total hits without any message:

 ```
 $ check_elasticsearch query -q "event.dataset:sample_web_logs and @timestamp:[now-5m TO now]" -I "kibana_sample_data_logs"
 CRITICAL - Total hits: 14074 | total=14074;20;50
 ```

-#### Search for total hits with message
+Search for total hits with message:

 ```
 $ check_elasticsearch query -q "event.dataset:sample_web_logs and @timestamp:[now-5m TO now]" -I "kibana_sample_data_logs" -k "message"